 Funding is available to support cultural and creative projects, events or activities that, in the absence of this funding, would be substantially less likely to proceed (due to constrained availability of funding to the applicant as a consequence of COVID-19).
+This includes cultural and creative events, projects and activities that have been rescheduled due to COVID -19 restrictions, including projects already supported by a RISE Fund grant and projects that have not been supported to date through the RISE Fund.
+Applicants may only request up to 40% of the total anticipated marketing costs for a rescheduled project; this cap does not apply to other rescheduling costs.

-The program will fund high quality projects, events and activities, irrespective of scale, in all art forms, including cross-art form projects, with the exception of film and television productions and interactive games.
+The program will fund cultural and creative projects, events and activities, irrespective of scale, in all art forms, including cross-art form projects, with the exception of film and television productions and interactive games.
 Film and television productions have access to alternative support under the \$50 million Temporary Interruption Fund, \$400 million Location Incentive extension and can also seek funding form Screen Australia, the Government's primary agency for Australian screen activity.
 Eligible projects need to align clearly with the program objectives and assessment criteria.